beneki/todo-manager/answers.md

 Husky (to ommit conflicts and mistakes before commit) Module Bundler (can be as fast as Cutting Edge like Snowpack which just supports modern browsers or Webpack which is stable bundler, parcell, ...)
 Optimizer plugins (Gzip compression or uglifying js which webpack do these stuffs under the hood for you, ...)
+React-Dev-Tool
+Redux-Dev-Tool
+Lighthouse (plugin with cypress)

-What are the different ways of rendering pages and what are the use-case/pros and cons for each one?
+3. What are the different ways of rendering pages and what are the use-case/pros and cons for each one?

 Answer: